Planning Magazine

 Whereas heat mitigation aims to lower temperatures and prevent future extreme-heat events from occurring, heat management is all about preparing for and responding when an extreme-heat event takes place.
 These types of strategies will require effective coordination across levels of government and among various disciplines and sectors, such as public health, emergency management, and the energy sector.

-1. Increase access to indoor cooling.
 Regulations and assistance programs should be considered to help make cooling accessible and affordable to all.
-Energy-grid resilience is critical here because electricity use to support indoor cooling increases during extreme heat events, making "brownouts" and power outages especially dangerous.
+Energy-grid resilience is critical here because electricity used to support indoor cooling increases during extreme heat events, making "brownouts" and power outages especially dangerous.

-Ladd Keith is an assistant professor at the School of Landscape Architecture and Planning, University of Arizona.
-Sara Meerow is an assistant professor at the School of Geographical Sciences and Urban Planning, Arizona State University.
-They are the authors of "Urban Heat Resilience," the PAS QuickNotes from which this article is adapted, and an upcoming PAS report on the same topic slated for publication in 2022.
+Ladd Keith is an associate professor at the School of Landscape Architecture and Planning, University of Arizona.
+Sara Meerow is an associate professor at the School of Geographical Sciences and Urban Planning, Arizona State University.
+They are the authors of PAS Report 600, Planning for Urban Heat Resilience, and “Urban Heat Resilience,” the PAS QuickNotes from which this article is adapted.

 RECOMMENDED ARTICLES